SEO

 TL;DR

-• Google AI Mode is a conversational search mode.
-It is designed for complex, multi-part questions, comparisons, planning and follow-up queries.
+• Google AI Mode is a conversational Search experience.
+It supports complex questions, comparisons, planning, follow-ups and increasingly multimodal or agentic tasks.

 • The key mechanism is query fan-out.
 Google can break one question into related sub-searches across subtopics and data sources, then synthesize the response.